stefanjudis/pwt-workshop/lessons/02-writing-tests/09-project-setup.md

 **Tasks**

-- [ ] Make your tests environment variable aware to define a different base test URL
+- [ ] Use environment variables to log into Danube
 - [ ] Implement a `base` and `strict` project configuration with `noJsErrors` and `noJsLogs` options